BORJAMOME/Explorando-Madrid/README.md

 ````
 <img width="1260" alt="10 immigrants_nationality" src="https://github.com/BORJAMOME/Madrid_I/assets/19588053/cbb4d93b-8944-4247-9a29-837ce258a016">

-#Births
+# Births

-Let’s analyze the births by year of the city of Barcelona (2013-2017).
+Let’s analyze the births by year of the city of Barcelona (2018-2019).

 <br/><br/>